OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 **End goal**: By the end of this stage, you should be able to add a new step to your build process that triggers a deployment in Octopus.
 :::

-Now this stage is where we'll put together everything we did in the two previous stages.
-For this reason its necessary that you finish both of them successfully.
+Now this stage is where we'll put together everything from the two previous stages.
+For this reason, its necessary that you finish both of them successfully.

-#### 3.1 - Create a Release/Deployment in Octopus from the build
+#### 3.1 - Create a Release/Deployment in Octopus From the Build

 If you are using one of our build server plugins, look for a step with the words "Create Release" on its name.

-If you are not using one of your plugins, don't worry!
-The knowledge you gained in `2.3` should be more than enough for you to be able to add a Powershell/Bash script step to your build process that runs the same `Octo.exe` command that you already used.
+If you are not using one of our plugins, don't worry!
+The knowledge you gained in `2.3` should be more than enough for you to add a PowerShell/Bash script step to your build process that runs the same `Octo.exe` command that you already used.
 To do this, you'll need `Octo.exe` sitting on your build agent at build time.
 You can achieve by adding [this NuGet package](https://www.nuget.org/packages/OctopusTools/) or [this Chocolatey package](https://chocolatey.org/packages/octopustools) as dependencies.

-Regardless if you are using the plugin step, or a raw `Octo.exe` call, the main values you'll need to pass are:
+Regardless, if you are using the plugin step, or a raw `Octo.exe` call, the main values you need to pass are:

 - The `Release Version`.
 We strongly recommend you to use your build number to set this value, so you always know which build triggered which release in Octopus.

-- The `Environment` you'll be deploying to.
+- The `Environment` you are deploying to.

 :::hint
 **Pro Tip**